Moneybox Review UK – Features & Fees Revealed

 Perhaps the biggest downside to Moneybox for everyday investors is that the app comes with steep fees.
 While there are no trading commissions, you pay £1 per month regardless of whether you make any trades.
 Each year, that adds up to £12 – equivalent to 1.2% per £1,000 in your account.

-The good news here is that you still pay just £1 per month even if you have multiple investment accounts with Moneybox.
+You still pay just £1 per month even if you have multiple investment accounts with Moneybox.
 Plus, your first three months of using the Moneybox app are free.
 In addition, if you only have a Pension account, you won’t be charged a monthly fee.

 Keep in mind that these fees don’t cover fund management fees, which are charged by the funds you are invested in as opposed to by Moneybox.
 These fees range from 0.12% to 0.30% of the amount you have invested in a particular fund.